college of engineering white

 Design Review Process

 Each idea was rated on a scale from 1-5 in each of the following categories: Ease of Fabrication, Cost, Food Safety, and Usability.
 Each of these categories is described below the decision matrix to provide a clear understanding of the factors considered in each design component.
 In order to provide a diverse set of designs, each team member was responsible for developing a unique solution to the problem as shown above.
-After the ideas were presented and discussed to the group, the team worked together to rate each factor for each design.
+After the ideas were presented and discussed to the group, the team worked together to rate each factor for each design (1=worst, and 5=best).

 Note: Each category is weighted differently with Usability holding the highest weight of any category.
 Despite having a numerical analysis of the factors, group discussion and collaboration with the family is what will ultimately determine what design is chosen.